 FAQ About Pagi in Tagalog

-What is the Tagalog word for stingray?
 Pagi is the standard and most common term.

 How do you pronounce pagi?
-PAH-gee (stress on the first syllable).

-Conclusion: Embrace “Pagi” and Appreciate Philippine Coastal Life
+Conclusion: Embrace Pagi and Appreciate Philippine Coastal Life